Book a Free Consultation

 Annual leave

-This is also called paid time off in other jurisdictions and is common practices in numerous other countries around the world.
-As per the Act, all full-time employees are entitled to four weeks of paid leave for each year of work.
+This entitlement is commonly referred to as paid time off in other jurisdictions and is a standard practice in many countries worldwide.
+Under the Fair Work Act 2009, all full-time employees are entitled to four weeks of paid annual leave for each year of service.

 07